zama-ai/kms/README.md

 ```

 ### New configuration
-If you want to write a new configuration to test specific parameter set, just do the following:
+If you want to write a new configuration to test a specific parameter set, just do the following:

 1. Create a new task inside `Makefile.toml`.
 You can be based on any of the existing experiment